Professional Qualifications

 Understanding the Environmental Information Regulations

-The Environmental Information Regulations 2004 cover a wide range of information which has often been assumed to fall under the Freedom of Information Act.
+The Environmental Information Regulations 2004 (‘EIR’) cover a very wide range of information requests, many of which are wrongly assumed to fall under the Freedom of Information Act.

-• best practice: EIR requests and the duty to disseminate information
+• the duty to disseminate environmental information; and

 Course Trainer